 Some Idahoans may choose to attend an Idaho Human Rights Day parade, too.
 On this special day, they can be proud to display their artwork or join other Idahoans in a civil disobedience action.

 While no particular reason has yet been identified for why Idaho has determined that its third Monday of January should be called “Idaho’s Human Rights Month”, Idahoans have pointed out that there is certainly a connection between the third Monday in January and the celebration of human rights.
-For example, the very first week of February is recognized by the state for “conscience days.”
-There is also a special statutory holiday recognized in Idaho on the fourth Sunday of February, the” Idaho Teacher’s Day.”
+For example, the very first week of February is recognized by the state as “conscience day.”
+There is also a special statutory holiday recognized in Idaho on the fourth Sunday of February,” Idaho Teacher’s Day.”
 All of these coincide with “Idaho’s Human Rights Month.”

-The only time that Idaho observes a national holiday that is not recognized by the state is the fourth Monday of December.
-Although many residents of Idaho do not have a personal connection to the Idaho Immune Deficiency Act or the Bill of Rights, they still associate the state with one of these important federal civil rights laws.
+The only time that Idaho observes a national holiday.
+That is not recognized by the state as the fourth Monday of December.
+Although many residents of Idaho do not have a personal connection to the Idaho Immune Deficiency Act or the Bill of Rights.
+They still associate the state with one of these important federal civil rights laws.